XCSoar/XCSoar/XCSoarV4-README.txt

 To do for next beta:
 - Package and release fonts (part of standard cab/exe)
+- Automatically select "WinPilot File" as type when selecting a file...
+	(future: Consider fixing this - it acts differently to other types)

 Changes from 4.5beta3 to 4.5beta4
 - Fix spelling of MacCready (it was McCready).